-- Rental Assistance Program (RAP): Shelter allowance paid to working families to help make rent more affordable. - Shelter Aid for Elderly Renters (SAFER): Shelter allowance paid to elderly renters (60 years of age and older) to help make rent more affordable.
+• Rental Assistance Program (RAP): Shelter allowance paid to working families to help make rent more affordable.

 1 CMHC Seed Funding is available in the form of a non-repayable contribution of up to \$50,000.
 Additional funds may be made available in the form of a fully repayable, interest free loan of up to \$200,000.